cashpw/notes.cashpw.com/content/posts/alexanderThenHighSaturatedFatDiets2020.md

 <!--quoteend-->

-> The answer to all these questions seems to be something like “the body is pretty good at regulating its own weight under any diet except modern American processed food.”
+> The answer to all these questions seems to be something like "the body is pretty good at regulating its own weight under any diet except modern American processed food."
 But what aspect of processed food makes it bad?

 <!--quoteend-->

-> The only common villain everyone agrees on in the obesity story is “processed food”.
-I’ve previously found this frustrating – it reeks of a sort of unreflective technophobia.
+> The only common villain everyone agrees on in the obesity story is "processed food".
+I've previously found this frustrating – it reeks of a sort of unreflective technophobia.
 What part of processing makes food bad?
 How does mere contact with a machine turn food from healthy to unhealthy?
-What food counts as “processed” or “not processed”?
+What food counts as "processed" or "not processed"?
 Is ground beef processed, since you grind it?
 Are scrambled eggs processed, since you scramble them?
-Is bread processed, since wheat doesn’t grow in loaves?
+Is bread processed, since wheat doesn't grow in loaves?
 Is water processed, since it goes through water processing facilities?
 Is the Eucharist processed, even though the processing only changes its metaphysical essence and not its physical properties?
 Everybody I ask acts like the answers to these questions are obvious, but everyone has different answers, and nobody can tell me their decision procedure.
 >
-> to be something like “the body is pretty good at regulating its own weight under any diet except modern American processed food.”
+> to be something like "the body is pretty good at regulating its own weight under any diet except modern American processed food."
 But what aspect of processed food makes it bad?

-### <span class="org-todo todo TODO">TODO</span> Add links to quote with "In the 1800's" {#add-links-to-quote-with-in-the-1800-s}
+### Add links to quote with "In the 1800's" {#add-links-to-quote-with-in-the-1800-s}

+## References

 <style>.csl-entry{text-indent: -1.5em; margin-left: 1.5em;}</style><div class="csl-bib-body">
   <div class="csl-entry"><a id="citeproc_bib_item_1"></a>Alexander, Scott.
 2020.
 “For, Then Against, High-Saturated-Fat Diets.” <i>Slate Star Codex</i>. <a href="https://slatestarcodex.com/2020/03/10/for-then-against-high-saturated-fat-diets/">https://slatestarcodex.com/2020/03/10/for-then-against-high-saturated-fat-diets/</a>.</div>